Uncontested Divorce with Children

 • Decree Granting Divorce and Awarding Child Custody

-• The Plaintiff can request any reliable friend or relative, who is at least 18 years of age, to deliver the divorce documents by hand to the Defendant.
-After the service is complete, this friend or relative must complete the "Proof of Service" document and give it to the Plaintiff.
-This Plaintiff must file this document in the court
+• The Plaintiff can request any reliable friend or relative, who is at least 18 years of age, to deliver the divorce documents by hand to the opponent side.
+After the service is complete, this friend or relative must complete the "Proof of Service" document and give it to the plaintiff.
+Furthermore, the plaintiff must file this document in the court.

 Divorce Papers